-SEO in 2019 goes well beyond adding optimized metadata to a website or making sure you have great incoming links to help with domain authority.
+SEO today goes well beyond adding optimized metadata to a website or making sure you have great incoming links to help with domain authority.
 With the push towards delivering fast, unique content, and mobile-first indexation by providers like Google, properly configuring your pages is very important to future-proof your website for evergreen, organic success.
 However, you shouldn’t sacrifice the user experience to please search engine crawlers.
 To that end, everything outlined in this article should be implemented in a balanced way.

 Tip #1: Optimize Your Website for Navigation Weight

 Imagine the navigational elements of your website as tabs in your filing cabinet.
 Search engines open the drawer, peek in, and view the contents of the various folders.
 For searchability and indexation of your site’s crown jewels – content – it’s important to make anchor text links relevant to the content inside the folders.
 Anchor text links help boost your specific topical authority and relevance for certain keywords, giving you more weight on a subject or area than your competitors.